How to buy additional life insurance

 Converting your term coverage to whole coverage

-If you’re older or have had health problems since you first applied for life insurance, or if you have dependents that are still relying on you for coverage, converting to a permanent policy may be a way to ensure that you still have coverage.
+Converting to a permanent policy can be a good option if you’re older or have had health problems since you first applied for life insurance, or if you have adult dependents who rely on you for coverage.

-If you decide to convert your policy, do so at least six months before your term length expires to avoid a coverage gap.
-If your insurer doesn’t offer a term conversion rider, budget enough time to purchase a new policy before your current policy’s term ends.
+If you decide to convert your policy, try to do so at least six months before your term length expires to avoid a coverage gap.
+And if your insurer doesn’t offer the option to convert your policy, budget enough time to purchase a new policy before your current policy’s term ends.

 Applying for a new life insurance policy

-If you’re unable to convert your term life insurance policy (or the premiums are too costly to do so) applying for a new life insurance policy may be the best option to get the coverage you need.
+If you’re not able to convert your term life insurance policy (or the premiums are too costly to do so) applying for a new life insurance policy may be your best option to get additional coverage.

-There are some things to keep in mind if you’re shopping for life insurance a second time:
+There are some things to keep in mind if you’re shopping for additional life insurance:

 1. You’ll go through underwriting